miklevin/MikeLev.in/_posts/2025-03-14-nixos-upgrade-ollama.md

     sudo nixos-rebuild switch --upgrade

-Now unlike `sudo apt update && sudo apt upgrade`, this is going to do a pretty intensive rebuild of your system.
+Now unlike `sudo apt update && sudo apt upgrade` on Ubuntu/Debian Linux distros, this is going to do a pretty intensive rebuild of your system.
 That's because NixOS is deterministic and isn't going to pollute your system with old versions.
 In essence, it's like rebuilding your system from scratch with a fresh install, but with all the new versions.
 Now the way `/nix/store` works, all the old versions are technically still on your storage device taking up space, but only un-linked.

 ![NixOS Upgrade Ollama](/images/nixos-upgrad-ollama.png)